Helmington Row: History

-Helmington Row is believed to be of Medieval origins with a possible deserted Medieval village being somewhere in the vicinity.
+Helmington Row is believed to be of Medieval origins with a possible deserted medieval village being somewhere in the vicinity.
 The exact origins of this village are unknown, however, Helm is derived from the Old English word meaning Helmet or a place in which to govern from.
 The word "ton" refers to a Farm or a Hamlet.

 In 1569 during the Northern Rebellion nine persons joined from Elmyden Rawe and two were executed and their bodies displayed in the village to deter future rebels.

 Nearby is the remains of a Medieval Holy Well along Holywell Lane.

 In 1877 the village was catered for by a Board School which closed sometime in the 1960s and was converted into residential dwellings.

 Homelands Hospital was built here in 1903 as a fever hospital to treat diseases such as tuberculosis, typhus and smallpox.
 It later provided general health care until its closure in December 2004.

 Governance

 Originally the boundaries of Helmington Row stretched down to the Crook Beck.
 Currently Helmington Row forms part of the Crook ward and its local government since 1 April 2009 is under the Durham County Council Unitary Authority replacing the former Wear Valley District Council.

+Helmington-Row was formerly a township in the parish of Brancepeth, from 1866 Helmington Row was a civil parish in its own right, on 1 April 1937 the parish was abolished to form Crook and Willington.
+In 1931 the parish had a population of 4425.